In most firms, never mind a law firm, planning isn't at the top of the to-do list.

 - We do it (but just stick down any old thing in order to tick the box); or

 - We completely over-engineer it and spend months crafting a beautiful document just to please senior management.

-No matter which box you feel your firm falls into, we hope this guide to defining your law firm growth strategy is for you.
+No matter which box you feel your firm falls into, we hope this Guide To Getting Started With Your Law Firm Growth Strategy is for you.

 Our approach to planning is that no matter your feelings on the subject: